I'm a dedicated Jack Russell lover who's trained, hand-raised, bred and bought Jack Russells.

-1. Dog overpopulation.
-In some parts of the world, Jack Russells are put down almost immediately when they come into pounds because there are simply too many Jack Russell strays.
+In some parts of the world, Jack Russells are put down almost immediately when they enter pounds because there are simply too many Jack Russell strays.
 Millions of dogs are put down every year.
 There are simply too many dogs in the world, and breeding dogs without professional know-how is only going to add to this problem.
 This is closely related to the next benefit of neutering a Jack Russell.

-3. Neutered dogs are less likely to die suddenly.
-Consider this statistic: 80 percent of dogs killed in car accidents are unneutered males.
+Consider this statistic: 80% of dogs killed in car accidents are unneutered males.
 Combine this with another fact: The leading cause of death for Jack Russells is being hit by a car.
 When you consider these facts, I'm sure you can see why having your Jack Russell neutered is a great idea.

-4. Neutered dogs are less likely to die of cancer.
-In males, castration can greatly reduce the risk of prostate and testicular cancer.
+In males, neutering can greatly reduce the risk of prostate and testicular cancer.
 In females, the risk of uterine and ovarian cancer is virtually eliminated.
 On average, dogs that are neutered live longer than dogs that aren't.

-5. Neutering can reduce aggression problems.
 This is particularly noticeable in male Jack Russells.
-Neutering significantly lowers the hormones that cause aggression in dogs, so having your Jack Russell neutered can get rid of or reduce problems such as biting and protectiveness over food and toys.
+Neutering significantly lowers the hormones that cause aggression in dogs, so having your Jack Russell neutered can prevent or reduce problems such as biting and protectiveness over food and toys.

-6. The heat cycle is just annoying.
-For a female dog, when she is going through heat she will be showing her vulva to anyone and everyone who will take a look.
-If you're not careful you may end up with an unwanted litter of Pug Jack Russells on your hands!
-In many places it's illegal to take your dog into public places when she's on heat.
-A Jack Russell that can't go for a walk for three weeks while she'd in heat becomes one very hyperactive dog.
+For a female dog, when she is going through heat, she will be showing her vulva to anyone and everyone who will take a look.
+If you're not careful, you may end up with an unwanted litter of Pug Jack Russells on your hands!
+In many places, it's illegal to take your dog into public places when she's in heat.
+A Jack Russell that can't go for a walk for three weeks while she's in heat becomes one very hyperactive dog.

 Not Comfortable With Surgical Neutering?

-There is another option these days is you don't want to have your dog irreversibly neutered.
+There is another option these days if you don't want to have your dog irreversibly neutered.
 Chemical castration is a temporary solution that doesn't alter the dog's physicality permanently.
 It can be reversed if needed.
 This is ideal if you have a dog that you may want to show at some point in the future, but be aware that there are risks involved with chemical castration.
-For more information, take a look at the links below.
+Please seek more information from a veterinarian if you want to consider this option.